moliver28/research-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 ### Communicate

 When you get an alert, you should immediately use the PagerDuty message in Slack to start a thread and take notes therein.
-Tag the Customer Success Manager (CSM) - "cc @user" is good enough - if the customer has one (steps [here](/handbook/support/workflows/support-sales-escalations#role-customer-success-manager-csm) for how to identify CSMs).
+Tag the Customer Success Manager (CSM)—`cc @user` is good enough—if the customer has one (see [this workflow for how to identify CSMs](/handbook/support/workflows/support-sales-escalations#role-customer-success-manager-csm)).
 This creates visibility around the situation and opens the door to let the team join in.

 Good notes in Slack help others follow along, and help you with your follow-ups after the call.